-Step Up To Serve and the Office for Civil Society commissioned Ipsos to run the 2016 wave of the National Youth Social Action Survey.
+The Department for Digital, Culture, Media & Sport and Step Up To Serve commissioned Ipsos to run the 2017 wave of the National Youth Social Action Survey.
 The study has been running alongside the #iwill campaign.
 This campaign, launched in 2013, aims to close the socioeconomic gap in social action participation amongst 10 to 20 year olds whilst increasing overall participation from 40% to 60% by 2020.
 For the purposes of the campaign, social action is defined as ‘practical action in the service of others to create positive change’ and covers a wide range of activities that help other people or the environment, such as fundraising, campaigning, tutoring/mentoring and giving time to charity.

 ESG performance and the reputation of the Consumer sector

 ESG (Environmental, Social, Governance) has become increasingly important in the consumer sector.
 Ipsos’ latest survey of business journalists shows that the higher companies are rated on their ESG credentials, the better their overall reputation.